 In light of the governments ambition to delivery 5GW of production to meet our net zero commitments, the water industry needs to understand and develop its position in the supply chain.
 There is significant challenge in that there is little or no hydrogen production in the UK at present and therefore the implications on infrastructure and supply chain are currently unknown.
 This may well be an opportunity for the water sector but will need careful management to maintain water supply to customers. |

-| Biosolids to land - carbon emissions and carbon capture.
-Project Status - Project Commenced
+| BQ10 - Supporting wholelife carbon reduction: practices, evidence base and data.
+Project Status - Project Commenced Category - Overall Impacts

 | Over the last 15 years the water sector has been developing tools for different aspects of its carbon footprint.
 Through UKWIR the Carbon Accounting Workbook provides a consistent approach for annual operational emissions.
 Also focused on operational emissions, the Water UK Net Zero routemap programme will culminate in the provision tools for estimating carbon reductions of different options over a given period of time, and the cost per tonne of CO2 avoided.